 Between May and November 2013, the Company performed limited geological mapping, prospecting, soil and rock sampling and testing of new areas on the recently acquired Tyner Lake property and Rateria property.
-All work was early stage exploration work to be filed with the B.C.
-Government for assessment work and applied to the mineral claims to advance their expiry dates.
+The work was early stage exploration to be filed with the B.C.
+Government for assessment work credits to advance the mineral claims expiry dates.

-Currently, the Company is preparing a 5 year operational plan and exploration permit to conduct extensive geophysical surveys, trenching and drilling on its Highland Valley properties.
+On June 9th, the Company announced it has received exploration permits for a 5 year operational plan to conduct extensive geophysical surveys, trenching and drilling on its Highland Valley properties.
 The Rateria property continues to produce results similar to other Highland Valley deposits and is thought to be an important new area within the district having potential to generate quality copper deposits.